Financial Universe

 Infographic about Embedded Finance with a building icon and other elements of the financial universe such as coins, currency symbols, charts, card machine

-The concept behind Embedded Finance is related to the ability to distribute financial solutions to companies that don’t necessarily work in the financial industry.
+Bruno Diniz: The literal meaning of Embedded Finance is “embedded finance” or “embedded finance”.
+So basically this concept is about give distribution capacity financial solutions to companies that do not necessarily operate in the financial sector.
 The goal is to enable them to work in the segment and provide financial services and products for their user and customer base.

-So Embedded Finance is connected to that transformation in the financial industry, which makes the line separating ‘traditional’ financial service providers and new providers—which are neither banks nor fintech — increasingly blurred.
+So Embedded Finance is connected to that transformation in the financial industry, which makes the line separating ‘traditional’ financial service providers and new providers—which are neither banks nor fintechs — increasingly blurred.

 What types of financial products can be embedded by those companies?

-Products like digital wallets, checking accounts,digital accounts, credit,insurance plans, loans, and more services.
+Bruno Diniz: Products like digital wallets, current accounts, digital accounts, credit, insurance plans, loans, among other services.

 Also, we’ve expanded that range to a number of different solutions under the Embedded Finance umbrella—such as Embedded Fintech e Embedded Insurance.